Well, wonder no more – I can tell you what we all ultimately want to do:-

 And it all began with a dollar.

-When Srelin, an eight-year-old Cambodian girl approached Jamie C. Amelio and asked for a dollar so she could afford to go to school, Amelio was skeptical.
+When Srelin, an eight-year-old Cambodian girl approached Jamie C. Amelio and asked for a dollar so she could afford to go to school, Amelio was sceptical.
 Was this just another beggar’s ruse?

 A doubtful Amelio told Srelin that if she would take her to visit the school, she would give her the dollar.
 What Amelio found at that school changed her life.